1970 - Sriharikota Island

 “No, baby sister, the Yanadis are on Sriharikota.”

-Jayamma continued her search, walking her hands on the seafloor while the sun warmed her back.
-The song bounced into her heart again.
+Jayamma continued her search, walking her hands on the seafloor.
 She licked the salt on her lips and hummed.

-Guna watched her and smiled.
-He stayed close today, maybe Mama told him to because of the nets.
-No mater, she was happy he was near and she smiled back.
-A giggle leaked from inside her.
+Guna smiled at her.
+He stayed close today, maybe Mama told him to because of the fish traps.
+No matter, she was happy he was near and a giggle leaked from inside.

 A breeze made ripples on the water.
 Jayamma sunk to her neck to stay warm.

-Loud pelican squawks made her jump.
-Nearby, the large birds struggled to fly out of the sea.
+Noisy pelican squawks made her jump.
+Nearby, the clumsy birds struggled to fly out of the sea.

 Guna rose and stared toward the village.
 He froze.
-“Jay, be quiet.
-I hear something.”
+“Jay, I hear something.”